BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT sends a GetSupportedDMResp containing req\_object\_results elements for the specified object and each immediate child object.
+1. The EUT sends a GetSupportedDMResp containing `req_object_results` elements for the specified object and each immediate child object.
-2. Only the req\_obj\_results element of the object specified in obj\_paths contains parameters, events, and commands.
+2. Only the `req_obj_results` element of the object specified in `obj_paths` contains parameters, events, and commands.
+3. Each SupportedParamResult field contains the `param_name`, `access`, `value_type`, and `value_change` fields with valid information, if applicable.
+4. Each SupportedCommandResult field contains the `command_name` field, `command_type` field, and a set of `input_arg_names` and `output_arg_names` fields with valid information, if applicable.
+5. Each SupportedEventResult field contains the `event_name` field and a set of `arg_names` fields with valid information, if applicable.

-## 1.74 GetSupportedDM using a single object, first\_level\_only true, no options
+## 1.74 GetSupportedDM using a single object, first_level_only true, no options

 ### Purpose

-The purpose of this test is to ensure that the Agent will correctly process a GetSupportedDM message using a single object, when first_level_only is true and all options are false.
+The purpose of this test is to ensure that the Agent will correctly process a GetSupportedDM message using a single object, when `first_level_only` is true and all options are false.

 ### Functionality Tag